LeZheng/Owl-CL-document/CLHS-doc/14-Conses.md

 list---each must be a proper list except the last, which may be any object.

-result---an object.
+result---一个对象.
 This will be a list unless the last list was not a list and all preceding lists were null.

 * 描述(Description):